-The year of the Dragon, an extremely lucky year, strikes on January 23 and Chinese people around the world will celebrate it for 15 days.
+The Year of the Rat strikes on January 25 and Chinese people around the world will celebrate it for 15 days.
 During this time, they will wear brand new clothes, visit family and friends, and have auspicious meals together.
 In Singapore and Malaysia, friends and families will mark the occasion by tossing together a large plate of Yu Sheng, a salad of raw fish, fruits and vegetables, to ensure a lucky, prosperous and healthy year for all.

 Yu Sheng has its origins in southern China but became a unique tradition in Singapore and Malaysia.
 Legend has it that a man and his girlfriend were stranded in a temple due to bad weather and had nothing to eat but carp they had caught.
 Finding a bottle of vinegar at the temple, they added it to the raw carp and thought it was delicious.
 The legend turned into practice in which fishermen along the coast of Guangzhou started celebrating the seventh day of Lunar New Year by eating their catch.
 Migrants from that province brought the tradition over to colonial Malaya by mixing raw fish with carrots, vinegar and turnip.
 In 1964, the modern version of Yu Sheng was created by four Singaporean master chefs at a renowned Chinese restaurant.
 They named it Yu Sheng, with Yu meaning fish or abundance in Mandarin, and Sheng meaning raw, but when enunciated appropriately, it also means life.
 Together, Yu Sheng symbolizes “abundance of wealth and long life.”
 The tossing action is called lo hei in Cantonese, which means “tossing luck” or “rise again.”

 Each ingredient in the salad represents a certain auspicious symbol.

 - Fish – abundance

 - Oil – excess of profits